Learning and balancing unknown loads in large-scale systems: Main results

-We consider the asymptotic behavior of the threshold and occupancy state of the system over intervals of time where the instantaneous offered load is sufficiently well-behaved, as described in the next definition.
+Assume that $\lambda$ is time-varying, that service requirements are exponentially distributed and that the refined learning scheme is used.
+We consider the asymptotic behavior of the threshold and the occupancy state of the system over intervals of time where the instantaneous offered load is sufficiently well-behaved, as specified in the next definition.

 \begin{definition} Consider an integer $m \geq 0$ and an interval $[a, b] \subset [0, T]$.
 Suppose that